-A mysterious megalithic stone circle deep in La Forêt de Soignes just outside Brussels.
+A Belgian Stonehenge?
+Surely not!
+But look at this mysterious megalithic stone circle deep in La Forêt de Soignes just outside Brussels.
 Could it be the little Belgian brother of the famous Stonehenge in England?

 Last Saturday afternoon I took advantage of a glorious autumn day to go walking in an area of La Forêt de Soignes that I have never covered before.
 It was a super afternoon.
 I will share the complete 14 km walk in a separate post.